OttoStruve/NYCastroML/README.md

 ##Preliminaries

-  - _If you don't know Python, install it (Anaconda) and give it a whirl on Code academy.com_
+  - _If you don't have Python, install it, we recommend Anaconda (https://store.continuum.io/cshop/academicanaconda)_
+  - _If you are new to Python, try out www.codeacademy.com_
   - _If you don't have Git, get it, clone NYCastroML_
-  - _Install astroML Read Chapter 1_
+  - _Install astroML_
+  - _Familiarize yourself with the textbook (e-book available)_
+  _ _Familiarize yourself with the astroML website (astroML.org)_

 ## March 5, 2014